argh/schema/README.md

 **Simple to Start, Scales to Complex**

-: Begin with the included "batteries" - command line parsing, environment variables, config files, and a rich validator library (`$positive`, `$alphanum`, `$directory`, etc.).
+: Get started quickly with "batteries included" - command line parsing, environment variables, config files, and a rich validator library (`$positive`, `$alphanum`, `$directory`, etc.).
 As your needs grow, add custom types, validators, and sources.
 The asynchronous normalization, transformation, and validation pipeline supports complex scenarios like lazy evaluation, async validation, and dynamic value resolution.
 The architecture